Ayodub/Ayodub/README.md

 ### Hi there, I'm Tom 👋

-## I'm an aspiring Penetration Tester or Cloud Architect
+## I'm an aspiring Penetration Tester and Exploit Developer.

-- 🌱 I’m currently learning Cyber Security and Cloud.
+- 🌱 I’m currently learning Cyber Security, Coding, and Cloud.
 - 👯 I’m looking for my first role in the industry.
 - 🥅 2021 Goals: Earn as many certifications as possible.
 - ⚡ Fun fact: I'm a Chess Master and have (ghost)written two books on Chess.